logo

 • Remove the template and enlarge all holes to 3/4″.

 • Clean the holes per adhesive manufacturer’s instructions.
-This generally involves wire brushing the hole and blowing out dust.
+This generally involves brushing the hole and blowing out dust.
+Holding a vacuum hose over the hole and squirting the bottom of the hole with a can of compressed air works well

-• Assemble the anchor bolts on the template with a nut and washer on both sides of the template.
+• Assemble the anchor bolts on the template with a nut and large washer on bottom and a small washer and nut on top.
+Adjust the bolts so there is at least 3/4″ of thread showing above the top nuts.

 • Set the assembled template and use shims and a bubble level to level in the north-south direction and then in the east-west direction.